7.15 Administrative Arrangements and Record Keeping for Child Protection Conferences

 Responsibility for Administration

-Children's Social Care is responsible for administering the Child Protection Conference service.
+Children's Social Care is responsible for administering the Child Protection Conference service, and storing information about who was invited, who attended, and reports shared.

 Each authority must have clear arrangements for the organisation of Child Protection Conferences including: